 Laser-Guided Amnesia: Used in the ending ofInnocent Sinto create a timeline where the world isn't screwed..
 Hell, Eternal Punishment is a Deconstruction of what happens when you decide you'd rather subvert the trope and risk having the world end again, on top of none of your friends not remembering you or your adventures.

-Last Kiss: In Eternal Punishment if you say the right thing to Tatsuya on a Dialogue Tree, he will give Maya a kiss before giving up his memories of the "other side" thus making any chance of the relationship happen null and void.
+Last Kiss: In Eternal Punishment if you say the right thing to Tatsuya on a Dialogue Tree, he will give Maya a kiss before returning to the Other Side.
 Though he states that their souls are connected and that they can meet again.

 Last Name Basis: Even after 40+ hours of gameplay, Officer Suou still insists on addressing Maya as "Ms. Amano".
 This just adds to his overall adorkability.